Liberty University Web Policy

-News of deaths within the Liberty community will be appropriately communicated by the Campus Pastor’s Office and/or the Office of the Chancellor.
+News of deaths within the Liberty community will be appropriately communicated by the Campus Pastor’s Office and/or the President's office.

 See Liberty University’s Blog Policy.

-Liberty University provides RSS feeds for Liberty News Releases and Splash page announcements on its website.
+Liberty University provides RSS feeds for Liberty News Releases and myLU announcements on its website.

 In order to provide site visitors with disabilities access to all site content, all text must be provided on the web page, and not in image form.
 The assistive technologies used to read web pages cannot read text within images.